 National Sweater Day

-National Sweater Day is a fun way to learn about the importance of saving energy, and inspired you to use less heat all winter.
-Heating accounts for 80% of residential energy use in Canada, and is a significant source of emissions.
-If all Canadians lowered their thermostats by just 2 degrees Celsius this winter, it would reduce greenhouse gas emissions by about 4 megatons – equivalent to shutting down a 600 mega watt coal-fired power station or taking nearly 700,000 cars off the road!
+National Sweater Day is a fun way to learn about the importance of saving energy and to inspire you to use less heat all winter.
+Heating accounts for 80% of residential energy use in Canada and is a significant source of emissions.
+If all Canadians lowered their thermostats by just 2 degrees Celsius this winter, it would reduce greenhouse gas emissions by about 4 megatons – that’s equivalent to shutting down a 600 mega watt coal-fired power station or taking nearly 700,000 cars off the road!